-Most people are familiar with passion fruit juice or purée, but maybe you’re wondering, “can you eat passion fruit?”
-The answer is yes — and you might want to, considering it’s a good source of antioxidants, fiber and other other nutrients.
+Most people are familiar with passion fruit juice or purée, but maybe you’re wondering, “Can you eat passion fruit?”
+The answer is yes — and you might want to considering it’s a good source of antioxidants, fiber and other other nutrients.

-This tropical fruit has long history of use in places such as Brazil, India and Hawaii, where natives believed that passion fruit benefits included lowering inflammation, improving digestion and protecting the skin.
+This tropical fruit has long history of use in places such as Brazil, India and Hawaii, where natives believe that passion fruit benefits included lowering inflammation, improving digestion and protecting the skin.
 Today, we know from studies that it may also offer protection against inflammatory conditions, such as insulin resistance and heart-related problems.

 What Is Passion Fruit?